vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 * Close my eyes when the seconds counter hits a multiple of 5; note the current time.

 * Try to stay in that position for as long as possible, without repositioning either foot.
 Lifting or sliding either foot is not allowed, and contact of the rest of the foot with the floor is also not allowed.
 A little bit of rocking is permitted.
 Continue to try to stand until I lose balance and have to lift one of my feet and place it elsewhere; open my eyes and note the elapsed time.

-My goal is to keep trying (up to 5 attempts) until I clear the threshold on at least one attempt.
+My goal is to keep trying (up to 5 attempts) until I clear the attempt-specific threshold on at least one attempt.

-Prior to 2024-11-19, I was using median instead of maximum, but maximum makes more sense given the increased threshold.

 ## Triggers for overall exercise